jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Each time we start working with Python we need to import the packages we will use.
-Here we import urllib2 so Python can read websites, Beautifulsoup to download and convert the webpage to raw text and nltk to process the raw text.
+Here we import urllib2 or urllib.request so Python can read websites, Beautifulsoup to download and convert the webpage to raw text and nltk to process the raw text.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Python2: >>>import urllib2